 Knowing when to give up is as important as knowing when to go after your dream

-However, the decision to leave wasn’t based on any erosion of job satisfaction.
+That said, the decision to leave wasn’t based solely on any erosion of job satisfaction.

 You know when you can no longer ignore that devil on your shoulder?
 For me, that devil was a growing recognition that this important period in my life was drawing to a close, and the next phase was knocking ever more loudly on the door.
 Increasingly, I would make a mental list of all that I could achieve if I wasn’t in the nine-to-five and feel frustrated that I couldn’t do it NOW!

 I had to face up to a gnawing feeling that I was no longer living my best life.

 I’ve rarely suffered from indecision, but one of the biggest decisions of my life was to trust myself and my instincts on this occasion.
 Having the wisdom to recognise that you need to make life changes is one thing; having the courage to effect these changes is another story.